GiGurra/dynamic/README.md

 Tired of:

 * having to juggle between nested `map[string]any` and your own incomplete types?
-* keep your static types up to date with source implementation in an API you are consuming?
+* keeping your static types up to date with source implementation in an API you are consuming?

 You probably don't have to.